 A healthy mouth and strong teeth can result from a combination of good oral hygiene and a well balanced diet that is rich in vitamins and minerals.
 Just as our bodies need good nutrition and nutrients to promote overall health, the same applies to our mouth and teeth.

-Consuming the right amount and type of vitamins and minerals should be considered at a young age – as early as when teeth are being developing in a child.
-As teeth develop and grow, vitamins and minerals influence how they develop.
+Consuming the right amount and type of vitamins and minerals should be considered at a young age – as early as when teeth are developing in a child.
+As teeth develop and grow, vitamins and minerals can influence how they develop.
 Developing healthy teeth and gums creates a foundation for strong adult teeth.
 Once all teeth have developed, vitamins and minerals help to maintain the health of our mouth and teeth.

 Below are important vitamins and minerals that benefit your mouth and teeth: